nanami233333/PropMolFlow/README.md

 As for csv file contains properties values, it is provided in `data/qm9_raw` directory.

 ## Training
-**Note**: To train the PropMolFlow generative model, run the following command to process the qm9 dataset:
+**Note**: To train the PropMolFlow generative model, run the following command to process the qm9 dataset first:
 ```bash
 python process_qm9_cond.py --config=configs/with_gaussian/alpha_concatenate_multiply.yaml
 ```